 Member artists are NOT covered by the RTG or landlord policies for theft/damage/loss of their products or for liability arising from a customer using one of your products.
-That is typically covered by mercantile insurance, which we recommend that all artists consider for themselves.
+Those losses are typically covered by mercantile insurance, which we recommend that all artists consider for themselves.
 Contact a local insurance broker for information and policy requirements.

 To build community knowledge and boost sales, we schedule special events throughout the year.
 These can include "openings" or "theme nights," as well as trunk shows and special displays of featured products.
 We solicit artist ideas as well as participation to make these events a success for all.